Maltstar/next-app-coingecko-restapi-with-filters/README.md

 There are 2 pages to view the different coins with their metrics:
- - the 1st with:
+ - the 1st page "STARTSEITE" with:
     + a cryptos listing implemented by a standard array with pagination
     + entries to be displayed per page (10-250)
     + with associated charts/details

- - the 2nd with:
+ - the 2nd "GRIDANSICHT" with:
     + a cryptos listing implemented via grid with filters
     + entries to be displayed per page (10-5000) with pagination
     + button to load all coins at once (250*53=13250), (can be usefull to sort a lot cryptos